 If the first byte is non-zero and the high bit is clear (value is 1 to 127), then a second count byte is not used.
 The point count is equal to the value of the first byte.

 If the high bit of the first byte is set, then a second byte is used.
-The count is read from interpreting the two bytes as a big-endian word, with the high-order bit masked out.
+The count is read from interpreting the two bytes as a big-endian uint16 value, with the high-order bit masked out.

 Thus, if the count fits in 7 bits, it is stored in a single byte, with the value 0 having a special interpretation.
 If the count does not fit in 7 bits, then the count is stored in the first two bytes with the high bit of the first byte set as a flag that is not part of the count – the count uses 15 bits.